What is Lean NFV and Business Drivers for Lean NFV?

 Dan Pitt – The Key-Value Store has been around for a while; it just stores keys and values.
-And you can get the information you need by looking up the key and extracting the value, but you can write the value, you can read the value.
+You can get the information you need by looking up the key and extracting the value, but you can write the value; you can read the value.
 And it’s a very simple mechanism that’s there, open-source versions, you know, etc is a very popular one; it’s deployed in many industries.
 It’s not new.
 It’s a very useful computing construct that we’re applying to the world of telecom.

 Dan Pitt – That’s absolutely the goal.
 I mean, the devil will be in the details.
 And yes, we’re hammering stuff out.
 And we’ll talk at the end about where that work is going on.
 But what we’re trying to hammer out is a standard method of communicating these control-plane flows.
 And that should make it easy to write once and run anywhere.

 VNFs in ETSI MANO vs. Lean NFV